-The increase in gross profit margin from the SMIA business segment was mainly attributable to the increase in proportion of revenue from software license and production safety products which earned a relatively higher gross profit margin than that of other products or service lines.
+Gross profit margin of the SMIA business segment was approximately 23.2% for the year under review as compared with approximately 18.6% for the corresponding period in 2022.
+The increase in gross profit margin was mainly attributable to the increase in proportion of revenue from software license products which earned a relatively higher gross profit margin than that of other products or service lines.